rkaiser0324/DNS-Flusher/README.md

 ## Usage

+You can install the extension from either:
+- The Chrome Web Store
-Install the extension by using [developer mode](https://developer.chrome.com/extensions/getstarted); it can be [debugged](https://developer.chrome.com/extensions/tut_debugging#locate_logs) via the normal process.
+- By using [developer mode](https://developer.chrome.com/extensions/getstarted), clicking the "Load unpacked" button, and then navigating to the DNS-Flusher directory.
+The extension can then be [debugged](https://developer.chrome.com/extensions/tut_debugging#locate_logs) via the normal process.

 You can then flush the DNS cache by doing either of the following:

- - Click the icon in the toolbar
+ - Clicking the button in the toolbar
- - Use the keyboard shortcut (if not otherwise occupied): `Command+Shift+F` for Mac or `Ctrl+Shift+F` for others
+ - Using the keyboard shortcut (if not otherwise occupied): `Command+Shift+F` for Mac or `Ctrl+Shift+F` for others

 On the Options panel you can optionally set an automatic refresh rate.

 ## Maintainer

-This extension is maintained by [Rolf Kaiser](https://www.github.com/rkaiser0324).
+This extension is maintained by [DigiPowers, Inc.](https://www.digipowers.com).

+No warranty or support is provided - only use it if you know what you're doing.